PascalKrieger/laravel-cookie-consent/README.md

 The views are styled with tailwindcss and alpinejs leverages the rest, so these are prerequisite in your Laravel project.

+Once the preferences are saved, you can check in your views if a certain type of cookies is allowed like this:

+`@if(session('cookie-config.Functional'))
+//Your code, maybe a Google Analytics tag
+@endif`

+Where 'Functional' is the type you specify in the config file.

 Include the blade component at the bottom of your page or layout:

 `<x-laravel-cookie-consent::index />`